Rehabilitation Counseling Graduate Programs near Buffalo

 Most employers require a masters degree in rehabilitation counseling or a related field.
 A bachelors degree in most fields is acceptable to enter a masters degree program. iii

-Graduate Certificates in Rehabilitation Counseling may be a great option for those looking to focus their studies on a specific aspect of the field.
-Many are designed for working rehabilitation counselors who wish to expand their knowledge and explore new ways to help their clients.
+Rehabilitation Psychology Graduate Certificate Programs may be a great option for those looking to focus their studies on a specific aspect of the field.
+Many of these are designed for working rehabilitation counselors who wish to expand their knowledge and explore new ways to help their clients.

 These shorter, non-degree programs often have more concise coursework and may therefore be completed in less time.
 Some certificates might also be applied toward a full degree program later on.
 Every school is different so follow up directly to see what options might be available to you.

-Rehabilitation Counseling draws on many different areas, such as medicine, psychiatry, law, social work, and education.
+Rehabilitation Counseling Programs draw on many different areas, including medicine, psychiatry, law, social work, and education.
 This is one of the factors that sets it apart as a unique field.
-Due to this, prerequisite education for Rehabilitation Counseling Programs may vary by school.
+Different schools may emphasize each of these disciplines in different ways.
+As a result, prerequisites to attend different Rehabilitation Psychology Programs may vary by school.

-Accreditation for Rehabilitation Psychology Graduate Programs may come from the Council for Accreditation of Counseling and Related Education Programs (CACREP) in addition to the Council on Rehabilitation Education (CORE).
+Accreditation for Rehabilitation Psychology Graduate Programs may come from a few different industry-specific organizations.
+In particular, this includes the Council for Accreditation of Counseling and Related Education Programs (CACREP) and the Council on Rehabilitation Education (CORE).
 As a specialized accreditation organization that is recognized by the Council for Higher Education Accreditation (CHEA), CORE is a member of the Association of Specialized and Professional Accreditors.